Alvin and the Chipmunks in film: Alvin and the Chipmunks: The Road Chip (2015)

 Through a series of misunderstandings, Alvin (Justin Long), Simon (Matthew Gray Gubler) and Theodore (Jesse McCartney) come to believe that Dave (Jason Lee) is going to propose to his new girlfriend in Miami...and dump them.
 They have three days to get to him and stop the proposal, saving themselves not only from losing Dave but possibly from gaining a terrible stepbrother.

+Reboot series

+Untitled reboot (2028)

+In July 2026, it was announced that Brian Robbins had acquired a 25% stake in Bagdasarian Productions, with plans to reboot the series with a new theatrical film in 2028.

-Direct-to-video films
+Direct-to-video animated films

 Alvin and the Chipmunks Meet Frankenstein (1999)

 When the Chipmunks take a break from their concert, they get lost, and eventually get locked inside the park.
 They find their way to the "Frankenstein's Castle" attraction, where a real Dr. Victor Frankenstein is working on his monster.
 The monster is brought to life, and the doctor sends it in pursuit of the Chipmunks.
 In their escape, the monster retrieves Theodore's dropped teddy bear.
 Now it's up to the Chipmunks to get back his teddy bear and do something to the monster.